BertilleT/habitat_mapping/README.md

 ## 3. Folders Content

-- **csv**: Contains CSV files used for data storage and manipulation.
+- **csv**: CSV files used for data storage and manipulation.
-- **html**: Contains HTML files for the project's web interface, dedicated to plot the maps of geographical distribution of samples across train, validation, and test sets.
+- **html**: HTML files for the project's web interface, dedicated to plot the maps of geographical distribution of samples across train, validation, and test sets.
-- **imgs**: Contains the images generated to view the data, and the results
+- **imgs**: images generated to view the data, and the results
-    - image_classification
-    - pixel_classification
-- **json**: Contains JSON dictionaries mapping legend items to integer classes in masks, along with associated colors for the plots.
+- **json**: JSON dictionaries mapping legend items to integer classes in masks, along with associated colors for the plots.
-- **notebooks**: Contains Jupyter notebooks including statistics made from the data.
+- **notebooks**: Jupyter notebooks including statistics made from the data.
-- **results**: Contains output results from the project.
+- **results**: output results from the project.
 The first part of the filename indicates the model used (e.g., `resnet18` or `unet`), the second part specifies the size of the patch used (e.g., `128`, `256`), and the third part represents the level of granularity of the EUNIS classification studied (e.g., `l1`, `l2`).
     - resnet18_128_l1
     - resnet18_256_l1
-    - resnet18_64_l1
-    - resnet18_64_l2
-    - resnet34_256_l1
-    - resnet34_64_l1
-    - unet_256_l1
+    ...
 - **src**: Contains the source code for the project.
     - data_pre_processing: Scripts to pre_process the dataset from ECOMED.
 Key script is pipeline.py
     - get_information_data: Scripts to obtain various information about the data, such as class balance, list of heterogeneous patches, list of zones from annotated in 2023 dataset etc